gatsbyjs/gatsby/docs/docs/creating-dynamically-rendered-navigation.md

 }
 ```

 Perfect!
-You now have a way of obtaining data from the `gatsby-config.js` file,  lets continue by pulling this data into the layout using the query you just formed.
+You now have a way of obtaining data from the `gatsby-config.js` file,  let's continue by pulling this data into the layout using the query you just formed.

 ### Pulling data inside the layout component

 Inside your project locate the `src/components` folder and navigate to the `layout.js` file.
 Within this layout component you should notice a component named `StaticQuery`.

-StaticQuery is a new component introduced in Gatsby V2 and allows you to run graphql queries within your components, not just pages.
+StaticQuery is a new component introduced in Gatsby V2 and allows you to run GraphQL queries within your components, not just pages.
 It allows developers to colocate data with their components.

 Currently the layout component should look like the following:

 ```js
   <StaticQuery
     query={graphql`